bjascob/amrlib-models/README.md

 graphs, scores will be more like 52/43 BLEU.
 Details on using this type of model for generation can be found in this [paper](https://arxiv.org/abs/2007.08426).

+Additionally, there is a training config file for a T5-large based model in the [amrlib/config directory here](https://github.com/bjascob/amrlib/blob/master/configs/model_generate_xfm_t5_large_wTT.json).
+This model scores about 2 BLEU points higher than generate_t5wtense-v0_1_0 if you take the time to train it yourself.

 [model_generate_t5wtense-v0_1_0]: https://github.com/bjascob/amrlib-models/releases/download/model_generate_t5wtense-v0_1_0/model_generate_t5wtense-v0_1_0.tar.gz

 [i-model_generate_t5wtense-v0_1_0]: https://github.com/bjascob/amrlib-models/releases/model_generate_t5wtense-v0_1_0